Articles

 Judicial Ethics - American Legal Ethics Library

-Bill Moyers explores the concern among judges that campaign contributions to judges corrupt the judicial system, threaten independence and the integrity of state judges.
+Bill Moyers explores the concern that campaign contributions to judges corrupt the judicial system, threaten independence and the integrity of state judges.
 This investigation looks at state judges' decisions and judicial elections in Texas,Louisiana, and Pennsylvania with interviews with judges about the influence of money in the justice system.

 The Pro Bono Institute/Law Firm Pro Bono Project